Matt Hope

-Matt Hope (born 1976, Hammersmith, London) is a British artist who lives and works in Caochangdi, an arts district in Beijing, China.
-He is known for elaborate kinetic art and sound art constructions made in large-scale fabrication factories in Mainland China.
+Matt Hope (born 1976, Hammersmith, London) is a British artist who lives and works in Guangzhou in China.
+He is known for elaborate kinetic art and sound art constructions made in large-scale fabrication factories in mainland China.

 Biography

 Matt Hope grew up in London.
 He studied at Chelsea School of Art, London in 1994–96.
 Hope received his BFA at the Winchester School of Art, Hampshire, U.K. in 1999, and earned his MFA at University of California, San Diego in 2004.

-He is represented by ACE Gallery, Los Angeles.
+He lived in Beijing's Caochangdi, the artist districted identified with Ai Weiwei from 2008 until 2020.